agni-datta/csLaTeX/cstufte/README.md

 #### Feature flags (boolean options)

-- `nicefonts`: loads Baskervaldx for body text and Biolinum for sans-serif headings.
-Without this option, Latin Modern is used.
+- `nicefonts`: loads Baskervaldx for body text, Biolinum for sans-serif headings, and Inconsolata for monospaced text.
+Without this option, the KP font stack remains active, with Inconsolata as its monospaced face under Unicode engines.
 - `mathoperators`: declares a set of TCS-related math operators (`\poly`, `\negl`, `\PPT`, etc.) as `\DeclareMathOperator` commands.
 - `latticenotation`: loads the full lattice cryptography notation library (see API below).
 - `draft`: enables broken-reference markers in the margins.
 Undefined `\ref` and `\cite` targets produce a marginal warning rather than silently printing “??”.